 PWA stands for Progressive Web App, a term used to denote web apps that are integrated with the device using a web browser.
 Progressive Web Apps can be ‘installed’ on your device—they look and feel like a native app, with features like push notifications, offline support, background sync, etc.

 PWAs return better engagement metrics than typical websites.
 Many companies like Twitter, Starbucks, Nikkei, and Hulu have already shifted to PWAs, and they all report significantly better engagement than their previous non-PWA websites.
-For instance, Twitter saw a 60% increase in pages per session and a 70% increase in tweets after introducing their PWA.
+For instance, Twitter saw a 60% increase in pages per session and a 70% increase in tweets after introducing their PWA, leading to a notable rise in mobile sessions.
 They also reduced their app size by 97%.

 What is the difference between a PWA and a native app?